holajiawei/1space/docs/source/running.rst

   - **aws_secret**: remote object store identity's secret/password.
   - **aws_bucket**: remote bucket where data is migrated from.
   - **protocol**: remote object store API protocol: ``swift`` or ``s3``.
+  - **storage_policy**: Specify the storage policy to use for any containers creataed on the local Swift cluster.
+If the policy is not a valid choice, an error will be written in the logs and the container create will fail.
+    If unspecified, the default policy of the local Swift cluster will be used. (*Optional*)

 Global settings
   - **items_chunk**: Number of items to process at a time